 The bus route runs the length of the valley and is great if you are running one way, and get tired or plan to do a one-way run and not a loop.
 Details here: Chamonix Transport.

 Otherwise, you can get around on bicycle or rented car – although the car parks in town do tend to get crowded especially during summer and event times.

 It’s hard to pick favourite running trails in Chamonix because everywhere is beautiful and offers something different…

 - As a good starting point, the Petit Balcon Nord & Sud are great tree-lined paths (especially if it’s a wet day), and the Grand Balcon Nord & Sud offer some stunning views.

 - Col Balme and the trails up to there offer great challenges and views, but are exposed so best on calm, dry days.

-- UTMB (if you have the points and get a place in the lottery!)
+- UTMB or one of the UTMB races, including TDS, OCC and CCC (if you have the points and get a place in the lottery!)

 - Marathon du Mont Blanc (which includes a 90k, marathon & ‘half’, plus the VKm)

-Let us know in the comments section below if you’re planning a Chamonix trip, or if you’ve visited and have any more top tips for people looking to go!
+Let us know in the comments section below if you’re planning a Chamonix trail running vacation, or if you’ve visited and have any more top tips for people looking to go!

 You may also like to read…